-We are working to learn how to build our own tracks using simple tools and sample packs.
+Learn how to build your own tracks using simple tools and sample packs.

 This workshop is all about music that I love and personally use to study/relax.
 It’s widely known genre-wise as lofi hip hop, or chill beats.
 The music, which has gained widespread popularity as a new form of Muzak/background music for productivity, takes its roots from jazz and hip hop.
 It is distinct in its style and uniquely derivative from a special sect of artists who grew in popularity in the mid-late 1990’s.